eic/eic-shell/README.md

 Simple Installation
 ------------

+*The environment has been tested on linux (requires singularity v3+) and MacOS (requires docker)*

+Please follow the steps below to setup and run the container in your environment.

 1. Create a local directory that you want to work in, e.g `$HOME/eic`, and go into this directory.
 ```bash